dunesage/dunesage.github.io/README.md

 # Random Forest Ship Detection
+**Final Project**

-Final Project in Atmospheric and Oceanic Sciences C111: Introduction to Machine Learning for the Physical Sciences
+Atmospheric and Oceanic Sciences C111: Introduction to Machine Learning for the Physical Sciences

 By Alex Akin